Pravin223047/aistory-team-nullpointers/README.md

 StoryAI offers the following features:

 - **Create Story by Prompt**
   Easily generate a story by simply entering a prompt.
 The AI will create an engaging narrative based on your input.
-  URL: `/createprompt`

 - **Create User Decision Based Story**
   Build interactive stories where users can make decisions that influence the storyline.
 Create multiple story paths and outcomes based on user choices.
-  URL: `/create-story`

 - **Create Audiobooks**
   Convert your generated stories into audiobooks, allowing you to listen to your stories on the go.
-  URL: `/audiobooks`

 - **Create Video Stories**
   Generate video stories that combine AI-generated narration, visuals, and animations, bringing your stories to life in video format.
-  URL: `/videostories`

 ## Tech Stack